soutrikbanerjee/HelloJulia.jl/DEVELOPER_NOTES.md

 ## Generating the notebooks

-To generate notebooks do `include("path/to/HelloJulia/src/generate_all.jl")`.
+To generate notebooks do `> julia HelloJulia/src/generate_all.jl`.
 For some tutorials, a notebook may not be generated, because of some known issue.
 A warning will be issued and you'll need to generate the relevant notebook by hand.

 For example, to generate an executed python notebook for `notebooks/01_first_steps/`, copy `notebook.unexecuted.ipynb` to `notebook.ipynb`; execute the latter file and save.